-DATA SOURCES INCLUDE CHECKLIST ☐ What are the objectives of the event or activity? > Surveys > Media hits \square What evidence or data will help assess the outcomes? > Budget tracking \square How can we collect the data? > Participant tracking \square Who is responsible for collecting and analysing > Commitment cards the data? > Video/interviews \square Schedule the debrief before the actual event > Lobby visit notes takes place. ☐ Identify who needs to be in the debrief. ☐ Prepare a packet of materials for team members with a summary analysis and any relevant detail.
-Send beforehand, if possible. ☐ Prepare the agenda for the debrief ☐ Assign a note-taker and facilitator for the session \square Agree on format and distribution/sharing of materials.
+- □ What are the objectives of the event or activity? - □ What evidence or data will help assess the outcomes? - □ How can we collect the data? - □ Who is responsible for collecting and analysing the data? - □ Schedule the debrief before the actual event takes place. - □ Identify who needs to be in the debrief. - □ Prepare a packet of materials for team members with a summary analysis and any relevant detail.
+Send beforehand, if possible. - □ Prepare the agenda for the debrief - Assign a note-taker and facilitator for the session - □ Agree on format and distribution/sharing of materials.